 Ronda is situated 100kms north from Malaga, Built on two mountains with the El Tajo gorge running through the town.
 The town is connected with a series of bridges the most famous called Puente Nuevo.
 Ronda boasts the biggest and oldest bullring in Spain but both claims are argued.
 Both Earnest Hemingway and Orson Welles spent many years here.
 They both wrote about the beautiful town of Ronda.
 Ronda has a population of around 36000 people.
 The best way to get to Ronda from the Costa Del Sol is by car or train.
 There is a direct route from Malaga Zambrano train station that takes a Picturesque route.
-For more details on Ronda see below.
+For more information on what to see & what to do in this amazing town have a look below.

 Ronda is a great place to visit it is steeped in history.
 The majority of the things to do in Ronda are close together.
 Some of the view's and structures are fantastic, a photographer's paradise.
 Its an ideal base town for hiking, cycling and for holiday's exploring inner Spain.
 Ronda is great for a day out getting there by either car, bus or train.
 The train and bus stations are both in Malaga.

-It's over 100 kilometres from Malaga which by car is over one and a half hour drive and two and a half by train.
+It's over 100 kilometres from Malaga airport which by car is over one and a half hour drive and two and a half by train from Malaga.
 To get about the countryside you really need a car.
 There is not a great deal for kid's to do no children's attractions or theme parks close by.

 Ronda is a great place to visit for a day trip.
 The building's bridges and scenery are all stunning.
 It's a must to see but to fill a week or two vacation you will need a car and a plan.
 It's a 100 kilometre from the nearest beach and not much to do for kid's.
 But it is a place to really relax.